telerik/kendo-ui-core/docs/controls/editors/upload/overview.md

 Kendo UI Upload can be initiated from a simple HTML `form`, an `input` element of the `"file"` type, and a jQuery selector.

-The example below demonstrates how to create and initialize the Upload.
+The following example demonstrates how to create and initialize the Upload.

 ###### Example